Data-adaptive estimation of time-varying spectral densities: Locally stationary processes

-where the processes $X_{t,T}$ are extended on $\znum$ by setting $A^{\circ}_{t,T}(\lambda) = A^{\circ}_{1,T}(\lambda)$ for $t<1$ and $A^\circ_{t,T}(\lambda)= A^\circ_{T,T}(\lambda)$ for $t>T$.
-As explained in \citet{Dahlhaus1996a}, the necessity of defining both $A^\circ_{t,T}(\lambda)$ and $A(u,\lambda)$ comes from the fact that for certain processes the spectral representation in \eqref{eq:specrep} holds but the representation with a smooth common filter in continuous time for all $T$ only holds approximately.
-The smoothness of the latter is however necessary to derive distributional properties.
-An important consequence of this approach, and something that is not possible in non--rescaled time for time--varying processes, is the uniqueness of the time--varying spectral density. \\

-Since our interest lies in estimation of smooth time--varying spectral densities with possible breaks in the spectrum, we moreover assume the following condition holds: \begin{assumption} \textit{$\{X_{t,T},\,t = 1, ..,T,\,T\in\nnum\}$ is defined as in definition \ref{eq:deflsp} and has spectral density $f(u,\lambda)$ that is twice differentiable in $\lambda$ and piecewise twice differentiable in $u$ with bounded derivatives in both directions.} \end{assumption} Throughout this paper, rescaled time on the unit interval $\frac{t}{T}$ will be denoted by $u$.
-Furthermore, for sake of simplicity we assume that the mean function $\mu$ is zero.
+In this paper, we are more generally interested in the estimation of the time-varying spectral densities of processes $\{X_{t,T}\}$ that possibly exhibit structural breaks in time.
+Therefore, we impose the following condition om the process $\{X_{t,T}\}$. \begin{assumption} $\{X_{t,T},\,t = 1,\ldots,T,\, T\in\nnum\}$ is a piecewise locally stationary process with time-varying spectral density $f(u,\lambda)$ that is twice differentiable in $\lambda$ and piecewise twice differentiable in $u$ with bounded derivatives in both directions. \end{assumption}